tinyzqh/circuit-sat/README.md

 - [x] Generate SR3to10 optimized AIG dataset.
 - [x] Try small-size problems, *i.e.*, r3 problems.
 - [ ] Try the loss used in *least square gan*.
-- [ ] Invert the hidden state if the edge is inverter.
+- [x] Invert the hidden state if the edge is the invertor.
 - [ ] Try other aggregation approaches.